 David Geselbracht

 David is a lawyer and writer whose stories focus on climate change at the intersection of science, policy and culture.
-His writing has been published in Canadian Geographic, The Globe and Mail and Broadview Magazine, among others.
+His writing has been published in Canadian Geographic, The Globe & Mail and Broadview Magazine, among others.
 His longform stories can be found below.

 David holds a Bachelor of Arts (Honours) in Geography from the University of Victoria; a Master of Journalism from the University of British Columbia; and a Juris Doctor degree from the University of Ottawa Faculty of Law.